Houston Bar Foundation Funded Programs

 The Houston Bar Foundation provides an annual grant to Houston Volunteer Lawyers, a service of the Houston Bar Association.
 Houston Volunteer Lawyers uses these funds, which represent approximately one-third of its operating budget, to provide critical legal services to low-income Houstonians.
 The Houston Bar Association established Houston Volunteer Lawyers in 1981 to fill a gap in the provision of legal services to those people who could not qualify for traditional legal aid programs because they were working to support their families.
 In reality, however, their income would not cover even their most basic legal needs, such as child custody, landlord/tenant issues and probate matters.
 Through Houston Volunteer Lawyers, volunteer private attorneys handle cases pro bono for eligible, low-income clients.

-In 2014, Houston Volunteer Lawyers provided in-person, one-on-one legal advice to over 5,800 applicants at no charge.
-Nearly 900 of their matters were referred to pro bono lawyers for long-term representation – which represents a placement rate of 99 percent.
-Over 2,200 of the persons helped in 2014 were United States veterans or spouses of deceased veterans.
-In addition, Houston Volunteer Lawyers assisted about 5,500 pro se litigants at the Harris County Family Courthouse in 2014.
+In 2015, Houston Volunteer Lawyers provided in-person, one-on-one legal advice to over 5,800 applicants at no charge.
+Nearly 950 of their matters were referred to pro bono lawyers for long-term representation – which represents a placement rate of 97 percent.
+Over 2,000 of the persons helped in 2015 were United States veterans or spouses of deceased veterans.
+In addition, Houston Volunteer Lawyers assisted about 6,300 pro se litigants at its Courthouse Booth in 2015.

 Administration of Justice Scholarship Program